zx0223winner/MCScanX_Assistant/docs/README.md

-# zx0223winner/HSDSnake: Documentation
+# zx0223winner/MCScanX_Assistant: Documentation

-The HSDSnake documentation is split into the following pages:
+The MCScanX_Assistant documentation is split into the following pages:

 - [Usage](Usage.md)
-  - An overview of how the pipeline works, how to run it, different results produced by the pipeline and how to interpret them
+  - An overview of how the MCScanX_Assistant works, how to run it, different results produced by the tool and how to interpret them

 - [Citations](Citations.md)
   - References which support your work.